rich-p-rich/coffee-and-honey-p5/README.md

 - The remove the 'disable static' value from config vars
 - Re-deploy

+## AWS and Stripe
+I relied on the walk-though project for the implementation of these, as well as help and advice from the tutoring service.
+And as shown in the tutor videos:
+- I added my product images to a media file in my AWS bucket
+- I added the deployed version of my app's checkout as an endpoint to Stripe's webhooks

 ## Other technologies used
 - Am I responsive for the device image at the top of the ReadMe: [Am I Responsive? (ui.dev](https://ui.dev/amiresponsive)
 - Google Fonts: https://fonts.google.com/: Roboto and Libre Franklin